-&lt;sup>3 The Management Company Fee is payable monthly to the Management Company and is calculated on each Valuation Day on the basis of the Net Asset Value of the relevant Share Class.
-The Investment Manager is remunerated by the Management Company out of the Management Company Fee.
+2 The Management Company Fee is payable monthly and is calculated on each Valuation Day on the basis of the Net Asset Value of the relevant Share Class.
+The Investment Manager is entitled to receive a part of the above mentioned Management Company Fee as per the Investment Management Agreement concluded between the Management Company and the Investment Manager.